 Some call it fate; others call it coincidence.
 But when a series of situations leads to a life-changing result, we know it’s the hand of God.
-That’s what happened to us about five years ago, when God introduced Inspire Church to Compassion.
+That’s what happened to us when God introduced Inspire Church to Compassion.

 It started during a trip to Hillsong Church in Sydney, when I felt compelled to personally sponsor a child in the Dominican Republic.
 Over the next six months, I grew in knowledge about Compassion and in faith about its ministry.
 I began to wonder if this was something God wanted our entire church to experience.
 What I didn’t know was that He was already orchestrating an experience that would forever change my life—and lead Inspire Church to where we are today.